Expurple/home.expurple.me/content/posts/Promote-ideas-to-drafts.md

 title = 'Promote Ideas to Drafts' tags = ["writing"] date = 2025-08-31
-summary = "Go from an ever-growing pile of unrealized ideas to an ever-growing pile of unfinished grafts! 🤪"
+summary = "Go from an ever-growing pile of unrealized ideas to an ever-growing pile of unfinished drafts! 🤪"
 +++

 I have a few files, organized by topic, where I dump my blog post ideas.